LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 ## Methods
 ### Participants

-Sixteen adults (ten female) aged 21 to 35 years (mean 25.1) participated in Experiment 1.
+Sixteen adults (ten female, aged 21 to 35 years, mean 25.1) participated in Experiment 1.
 All participants had normal audiometric thresholds (20 dB HL or better at octave frequencies from 250 Hz to 8 kHz), were compensated at an hourly rate, and gave informed consent to participate as overseen by the